| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 is that people don't eat enough canned tuna, so there is no need for an

+advisory."
 Randi Thomas, a spokeswoman for the U.S. Tuna Foundation, the trade

 association representing the domestic canned tuna industry, acknowledged her